 “This verdict reminds companies that they will be held responsible for defective products that kill people.
 The defendants knew the vehicle that killed our clients’ daughter was unreasonably dangerous, yet they refused to take responsibility for Lacee’s needless death.
 This family faced one of the largest corporations in the world in a tough case.
 Toyota told them they would never take responsibility.
 This is why the jury system is so important.
 It’s the only place this family could get justice for their daughter.”

 “It’s always hard when a parent has to bury their child and no verdict can ever take away the pain.
 But when a company like Toyota shows nothing but reckless disregard for life and their products contribute to injuries and death, as was the case with Lacee, it is important to hold those bad actors accountable.”

-The Toyota 4Runner had a serious manufacturing defect that caused the rear axles to crack and ultimately fail during everyday driving.
-The National Highway Traffic Safety Administration’s records show that 31 incidents of rear axle fracture in the vehicles were reported prior to the manufacture of Lacee’s 4Runner.
-The records also show that over a 24-year period, between June 1987 and July 2011, 60 incidents occurred.
+The Toyota 4Runner had a serious manufacturing defect that caused the rear axles to crack and fail during everyday driving.
+The National Highway Traffic Safety Administration’s records report 31 incidents of rear axle fracture prior to the production of Lacee’s 4Runner.
+The records also show that 60 incidents occurred over a 24-year period between June 1987 and July 2011.

 The jury awarded $6 million for Dial’s pain and suffering and $6 million in damages for her parents.
 The case is Donald L. Dial, Personal Representative of Lacee Michaela Dial vs. Toyota Motor Corporation, et al, C.A.
 2013-CP-04-01483 in the Court of Common Pleas of Anderson County, South Carolina.